Federal sources · FHIR R4 · Bulk export

 FHIR R4 US Core 6.1.0 — full USCDI v3 Provider conformance

 Fonteum implements all 5 USCDI v3 Provider resources defined in US Core 6.1.0: Practitioner, Organization, Location, PractitionerRole, and HealthcareService.
-The CMS Interoperability and Patient Access Final Rule (CMS-9115-F) requires CMS-regulated payers to expose provider directory data via FHIR R4 US Core; Fonteum's implementation is the upstream data layer for that obligation, drawing directory entries from CMS NPPES ( active providers, weekly full-replacement) so each is traceable to its authoritative federal record.
+The CMS Interoperability and Patient Access Final Rule (CMS-9115-F) requires CMS-regulated payers to expose provider directory data via FHIR R4 US Core; Fonteum's implementation is an upstream data layer for that obligation, drawing directory entries from CMS NPPES ( active providers; newest serving-table system timestamp June 10 when checked July 12, 2026).
 The CapabilityStatement at /api/fhir/metadata enumerates all five resources for technical review.

 SMART Backend Services for system-to-system integrations